-The waste clearance industry has reported a spike in the amount of commercial waste being dumped.
+The waste clearance industry has reported a spike in the amount of commercial where to buy accutane waste being dumped.
 At the beginning of June, Litta helped to clear a 75-tonne fly tip on a commercial estate in Uxbridge – the heaviest in their three-year history.
 Here, its CEO Aaron Georgiou argues that, if not addressed soon, this could become commonplace.

 To understand just why commercial fly-tipping is becoming a major problem, we need to understand how Covid-19 has affected waste and recycling demand.
 For many companies based in primary and secondary industries, Lockdown saw them pause production and manufacturing.
 Recycling companies Suez UK and Veolia, for instance, have recorded a 50 per cent fall in commercial waste as a result.